guillermoyano/guillermoyano/README.md

 # Guillermo Román Moyano - QA Automation & Full Stack Developer

 Welcome to my GitHub!
-I'm Guillermo, a passionate **QA Automation** and **Full Stack Developer** with a love for technology and continuous learning.
+I'm Guillermo, a passionate **QA Automation** engineer and **Full Stack Developer** with a love for technology and continuous learning.
 My journey has led me from **Full Stack Development** to diving deep into **QA Automation**, ensuring software reliability and quality every step of the way.

 ## About Me